 Invoices / Bill Payments

 Our bookkeepers introduced us to Bill.com as a better way to collect and pay invoices.
-Now, contractors email their invoices to our @bill.com address, and we process and pay them in one batch.
+Now, contractors send their invoices to our @bill.com email address, and our accountants process and pay the invoices in one batch.
 Recurring contractors can set themselves up for faster payments via direct deposit.
 The invoices, payment status, and expense category all sync to Xero for simplified, end-of-month bookkeeping.

 We use Dropbox for most long-term file storage including graphic design, presentations, and purchase orders.
 While Dropbox is taken for granted now, it's still the easiest way to share, store, and access files from anywhere.